digitaltrails/vdu_controls/README.md

 > command line tool dbus-send.
 >
 > The service is under active development along with supporting amendments
 > to libddcutil by @rockowitz.
-The intention is to eventually package it
+The current intention is to eventually package it
 > with ddcutil/libddcutil.
 >
-> Version 2.0 also adds manual ambient-light input.
-This allows all connected VDU's
-> to be simultatiniously adjusted by moving one slider.
-This is an alternative
-> to fully automatic control via hardware lux-metering.
-To access this new option
-> tick **Settings->Lux options enabled**.
 >
 >  ![Custom](screen-shots/ambient-slider-example.png)
 >